 The answers could be many, complex, and multifaceted.
 But they all revolve around a key concept: that the most effective way to improve the relationship with customers is to know them more deeply, to be able to anticipate their desires and needs, and to talk to them in a personalized way.
 To be in the right place, at the right time, with the right proposal.

 Until recently, it was impossible to apply this to the huge audiences of sectors such as banking.
 However, this is now possible thanks to digital transformation and analysis of Big Data.
 All of us, online and through all the different devices we use every day, leave digital traces that help companies to understand who we are, our characteristics, how we behave and how – tendentially – we will behave in the future.
 By analyzing these tracks in depth, companies can divide their audience into increasingly specific targets, to be hit with tailored actions.

 Of course, all this requires a very high capacity for data processing, storage, and interpretation, capacity that only Cloud Computing systems can guarantee.

 You can go even further, to the point of personalization: addressing each person in a different and interactive way, with a one-to-one dialog.
 That’s what a company specializing in marketing services and personalized customer service like Doxee does.
 To give a concrete example: Doxee has created a campaign based on personalized videos for Poste Italiane (focused on its new “Smart Booklet” tool), which allows them to communicate with customers effectively and in omnichannel mode.
-The video narration is built step by step, according to the choices of the user who, instead of being a passive user, becomes an active agent (for further information see this article).
+The video narration is built step by step, according to the choices of the user who, instead of being a passive user, becomes an active agent.

 The basis of everything: safety